PyLink/PyLink/docs/automode.md

-# Automode Tutorial
+# Automode & Exttargets Guide

-The Automode plugin was introduced in PyLink 0.9 as a simple way of managing channel access control lists.
+The Automode plugin was introduced in PyLink 0.9 as a simple way of managing channel access control lists with Relay.
 That said, it is not designed to entirely replace traditional IRC services such as ChanServ.

 ## Starting steps

-Upon loading the `automode` plugin, you should see a ModeBot service client connect, using the name you defined.
-This client provides the commands used to manage access.
+Upon loading the `automode` plugin, you should see an Automode service bot connect, using the name that you defined.
+This bot provides the commands used to manage access.

 For a list of commands:
 - `/msg ModeBot help`